-If any member of the Emerson College community has witnessed or been subjected to discrimination or harassment prohibited by this policy, whether by a supervisor, a co-worker, faculty member, student, vendor, contractor or any other person with whom the individual has come in contact at the College, the individual must report the incident promptly to the AVP, Human Resources/Title IX Coordinator or any of the following persons:
+If any member of the Emerson College community has witnessed or been subjected to discrimination or harassment prohibited by this policy, whether by a supervisor, a co-worker, faculty member, student, vendor, contractor or any other person with whom the individual has come in contact at the College, the individual must report the incident promptly to the AVP, Human Resources or any of the following persons:

 - A Supervisor or Department Head

 - Director of Multi-Cultural Affairs/GLBTQ Resources, ext.
 8438